weyoss/redis-smq/README.md

 #### Consumer Class

-Starting with v6, your can use the same consumer instance to consume messages from different queues, including messages from priority queues.
+Starting with v6, you can use the same consumer instance to consume messages from different queues, including messages from priority queues.

 To consume messages from a given queue, you need to define and register a `message handler`.